 Doctors recommend music therapy if they think a patient may benefit from it.
 Studies elsewhere have testified to the benefits of music therapy in treating various diseases, including Parkinson's, although this type of therapy is not considered standard hospital care.

 Still, since SGH began offering music therapy in August 2011, it has received some 280 referrals, Ms Chiang said.

 Each session lasts for 30 minutes and the costs are not claimable from Medisave as it does not fall under any welfare scheme.
 The number of sessions required depends on the patient's condition and the short- and long-term goals set by his doctor.
 The music therapist structures the course of therapy to facilitate these objectives.

-- The second most common neurodegenerative disorder after Alzheimer's disease, Parkinson disease affects three out of every thousand individuals in Singapore aged 50 years and above.
+Parkinson's is the second most common neurodegenerative disorder after Alzheimer's disease.
+It affects three out of every thousand individuals in Singapore aged 50 years and above.
 The disorder is more likely to affect older people.

-- Patients with Parkinson disease are often prone to falling because their balance becomes impaired.
+People with Parkinson's disease are often prone to falling because their balance becomes impaired.
 They also have swallowing, speech and communication difficulties.

-- Medication can help improve the symptoms, but currently, there is no cure for the disease.
+Medication can help improve symptoms of Parkinson's disease, but currently, there is no cure for the disease.

 See page 4 for sample exercises to improve mobility, balance, flexibility and strength for people with Parkinson's.

 benefits of leisure activities for people with Parkinson's.

 Myths About Parkinson's